edigonzales/vagrant-ubuntu-16.04-qgis/README.md

 vagrant package --output mynew.box
 ```

-Upload box / create new version etc. in browser: https://app.vagrantup.com/boxes/new
+Upload box / create new version etc. in browser: https://app.vagrantup.com/boxes/new / https://app.vagrantup.com/sogis/boxes/ubuntu-qgis-2.18/versions/new

+**Do not forget to release the new version.**

 ## Use Box